zng-ui/zng/TODO/_current.md

 # Inline Bidi

-* Review why texts get layout with the initial viewport after window resize.
+* If `text!` depends on `viewport` metrics the segmented texts can be wrapped incorrectly and the lines not aligned properly.

 * Wrap panel layout refactor:
   - Review `spacing`, how does it work for segmented widgets.